 CHD 202.
-Children's Creative Experience (3-0-3)
+Children's Creative Experience (3-0-3) Prerequisite: As determined by college.

 This course focus on fostering creativity in preschool children and developing a creative attitude in teachers.
 Topics include selecting and developing creative experiences in language arts, music, art, science, math, and math and movement with observation and participation with young children required.
 On completion students will be able to select and implement creative and age-appropriate experiences for young children.
 Code C